The-Center-for-Unity/ubpod-new/docs/content/2025-06-20-simple-cms-feature-work-plan-updated.md

 5. **Single source of truth**: All papers use same streamlined CMS system

 **Key Insight**: The `series-platform-X` naming was always meant to be temporary - it's cryptic and user-unfriendly.
 The goal is clean, semantic series names that users understand.

 ---

+### ✅ **Resolution Status: COMPLETED**

+The dual system has been fully resolved by consolidating all Urantia Papers content under a single `urantia-papers` series ID within the new two-file content architecture.
+The obsolete `generateUrantiaPapers()` function and all `series-platform-X` constructs have been eliminated from the codebase.
+The `UrantiaPapersPage.tsx` now uses the standard `getEpisodesForSeries` function, while retaining its unique UI.
+This resolves the architectural inconsistency and associated bugs.

+---